Greening-Seattle/Prediction/Use_cases.md

 **Users: Citizens, policy makers, environmental groups, city planners**

-Information provided by the user: Zip code of interest (map is visible to user), selected features, associated percent changes for each.
+_Information provided by the user:_ Zip code of interest (map is visible to user), selected features, associated percent changes for each.

-Response provided by the system: Predicted % increase in AAWDT within specified zip code for proposed additions.
-See sample below:
+_Response provided by the system:_ Predicted % increase in AAWDT within specified zip code for proposed additions.
+See sample below ⤵️

 **Components and Sub-components:**